 - Special Diets & Menus

 - Mediterranean Dining

 - International Dining

-Some ships have bars within the buffet where you can order a drink.
-If not you are still able to order a drink from the bar by ordering with one of the waiters.
-A lot of the newer ships have buttons which you press to order a drink.
+Many ships have bars within the buffet where you can order a drink.
+If not, you are still able to order a drink from the bar by ordering with one of the waiters.
+A lot of the newer ships have buttons that you press to order a drink.

 Buffet hint: If you’re in the buffet for breakfast make sure you find the bread rolls below with little bits of sugar on them.
-They’re dreamy!
+They’re so good!